Back To Search Results

 History and Physical

-Miliaria crystallina appears as 1 to 2 mm superficial vesicles, affecting both adults and neonates usually younger than 2 weeks old.
-Since the pathophysiology involves the most superficial layer of the epidermis, the stratum corneum, the vesicles have a thin superficial layer.
-This results in the vesicles resembling water droplets on the skin that easily rupture.[11]
-The vesicles are superficial; therefore, an inflammatory response is typically absent.
-The upper trunk, neck, and head are the most commonly affected sites.
-The rash will usually appear within a few days of exposure to risk factors and will resolve within a day after the superficial layer of skin rubs off.[18]
+Miliaria crystalline: This condition appears as 1 to 2 mm superficial vesicles, affecting both adults and neonates, usually younger than 2 weeks old.[20]
+The pathophysiology involves the most superficial layer of the epidermis, the stratum corneum, resulting in vesicles with a thin superficial layer that resembles water droplets on the skin and easily ruptures.[11][21]
+As these vesicles are so superficial, an inflammatory response is typically absent.
+The most commonly affected areas are the upper trunk, neck, and head.
+The rash usually appears within a few days of exposure to risk factors and resolves within a day after the superficial layer of skin rubs off.[22]

 Evaluation